vim-autoformat/vim-autoformat/README.markdown

 Supported formatprograms
 ------------------------
 Here is a list of formatprograms that are currently supported.
-* einars/jsbeautify (the python version) for javascript This one can also installed as a vundle package.
+* einars/jsbeautify (the python version) for javascript.
+This one can also installed as a vundle package.
 To do so, put this in your .vimrc: